Jurek-Raben/DawProject-Tool/README.md

 A song has to fulfill the following requirements for a working export:

 - Only one instrument per track!
-Use Ledger's splitter tool!
+Use [Fladd's track splitter tool](https://www.renoise.com/tools/split-into-separate-tracks)!
 - The Instr.
 Automation Device has to be placed onto the track where the target instrument is playing

 #### Workarounds